easly1989/cmircrew_indexer/PROWLARR_INTEGRATION.md

     - Search for and select `Generic Torznab`
     - This is the correct indexer type for custom Torznab APIs

-    - Search for "Generic Torznab" in the indexer list

 3. **Configure the Indexer**
     ```
     Name: MirCrew Indexer